AmirrezaFarnamTaheri/YTDownloader/AUDIT_SUMMARY.md

 ## Executive Summary

-A comprehensive audit was conducted on the YTDownloader codebase, identifying and resolving **38 issues** across all severity levels.
-All identified issues have been addressed, all tests pass (191 tests), and code quality checks are passing.
+A comprehensive audit was conducted on the YTDownloader codebase, identifying and resolving **38+ issues** across all severity levels.
+All identified issues have been addressed, all tests pass (254 tests, 2 skipped), and code quality checks are passing.

 ## Issues Resolved